*The MakerSpace will be closed from November 24-28 for Thanksgiving break.*

 What is MakerSpace?

-The NYU Tandon MakerSpace is a cutting edge workspace lab created to foster collaborative design projects.
+The NYU Tandon MakerSpace is a workspace lab created to foster collaborative design projects.
 Space is open to all NYU students, staff, and faculty.
 It highlights new kinds of iterative, interdisciplinary teamwork using cutting-edge tools of rapid prototyping and digitally driven production.

 State of the art resources